OWASP/www-project-patton/index.md

 [![GitHub Releases](https://img.shields.io/github/v/release/BBVA/kapow?include_prereleases)](https://github.com/BBVA/patton/releases)

-## Patton - The vulnerability knowledge store
+## Patton - The vulnerability knowledge base

 Patton is a set of tools for helping admins and security auditors to search for vulnerabilities in software components and computer systems.